meatbags/after-effects-plugins/README.md

 This repository contains a bunch of plugins written with the After Effects SDK.
-To install, download the files from `build` and copy them to your AE plugin directory, for example `C:\Program Files\Adobe\Adobe After Effects [version]\Support Files\Plug-ins`.
+To install, [download the files](https://github.com/meatbags/after-effects-plugins/tree/master/build) and copy them to your AE plugin directory, for example `C:\Program Files\Adobe\Adobe After Effects [version]\Support Files\Plug-ins`.
 If you wish to modify or compile the plugins yourself, you can [get the SDK here](https://www.adobe.io/apis/creativecloud/aftereffects.html).

 # Halftone
 Colour halftone plugin with different shapes and independent channel rotation.
 Fun!